 That's how the Censor Decoy should work in theory — it's something so offensive that it's the only thing the censors are supposed to pay attention to.
 If the gamble succeeds, we have to take the word of the creators that this is actually going on.
 The entire point of the decoy is so that we never have to see it.

 Of course, sometimes the censors somehow inexplicably miss a gag which is quite clearly about masturbation and, well, guys?
 It's going in the final product.
 Other times, they catch both the decoy and the naughty bits it was supposed to conceal, resulting in business as usual.
 (Well, at least the creators made them work a little harder.)

-A form of Getting Crap Past the Radar and Refuge in Audacity (especially if the over-the-top scene is chosen over the toned-down scene, or if the writers often use the Censor Decoy to get whatever they want past the censors and the censors keep falling for it).
+A form of Getting Crap Past the Radar (especially if the over-the-top scene is chosen over the toned-down scene, or if the writers often use the Censor Decoy to get whatever they want past the censors and the censors keep falling for it).

 open/close all folders